Specialised Training on the Regulation of Gas Markets

 - To assess the current status of implementation of EU Network Codes

-- To analyse incentives for new gas infrastructure
+- To analyse the changing role of gas and the gas infrastructure

 The gas market world